dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 End Sub

-In this case, you may want to simply skip any cell that contains a value you can’t
+In this case, you may want to simply skip any cell that contains a value you can't

 convert to a square root.
 You can create all sorts of error-checking capabilities by using If-Then structures, but you can devise a better (and simpler) solution by